-Summarize the major findings of your course outcomes assessments.
+Summarize the major findings of your course level student learning outcomes assessments.

 We use course outcome assessments to reflect on program outcomes.
 In Sociology, our Intro course outcomes mirror our overall program outcomes, and there is a good deal of overlap.
-A more detailed analysis of course and program outcomes can be found in the next section.
+A more detailed analysis of course and program outcomes can be found in the Program section.